What happens if I can't pay my Council Tax?

 Enforcement agents (bailiffs)

 We may instruct Enforcement Agents to collect the debt on our behalf, and if left unpaid, they may take your belongings to sell at public auction.
 This will help raise the money to pay your debt.
 You will be given 14 days notice before your belongings are taken.
-You can prevent this by paying the debt together with any charges or costs that may have arisen.
+You can prevent this by paying the debt to enforcement agents together with any charges or costs that may have arisen.

 You can sign an agreement with the Enforcement Agent to prevent your goods being taken.
 This is called a "Controlled Goods" agreement.
 This confirms you will pay the debt over a period of time.
 If you keep the agreement the debt will eventually clear and this will be the end of the matter.
 If you fail to keep the agreement you will incur further costs and risk having your goods removed for sale.